 Also, you want to drive at a time when there is plenty of daylight to assess the condition of the property.

-Look for these signs of distress when driving for dollars:
+Look for these signs of distress:

 An AC unit in the main window of a house could indicate an owner who can’t afford major repairs.
 Spotting multiple different satellite dishes on one building could help you uncover rental properties.